-Juvenile Justice-Translational Research on interventions for Adolescents in the Legal System (JJ-TRIALS), a 5-year cooperative designed to support implementation research that improves the continuum of substance abuse and HIV services for youth under juvenile justice supervision.
-TCU-IBR is one of seven Research Centers selected.
+In 2013, NIDA funded the Juvenile Justice-Translational Research on interventions for Adolescents in the Legal System (JJ-TRIALS), a cooperative designed to support implementation research improving the continuum of substance use and HIV services for youth under juvenile justice supervision.
+The IBR is one of seven research centers selected.
 Each center is partnering with juvenile justice agencies.
 The Texas Juvenile Justice Department (TJJD) and Nancy Arrigona of the Council of State Governments – Justice Center serve as TCU’s partners.

 In the primary implementation study, a cluster-randomized design (with a phased roll-out) is being used to evaluate the effectiveness of two bundles of Implementation Strategies for improving substance use services available to juvenile offenders.
 Research questions address whether strategies for promoting organizational change are effective for lowering unmet needs of youth and ensuring that change efforts are efficient and productive.
 Targeted service outcomes include agency-level performance measures such as increases in the proportion of juveniles receiving substance use screening and assessment services, the proportion of youth with an identified need receiving a referral, the proportion of youth initiating treatment based on need, and the degree to which youth engage in treatment services.
 Implementation outcomes include documentation of progress toward site-selected goals, staff attitudes toward new practices, as well as qualitative measures of the change process.

-Cooperative efforts are currently underway to design a set of implementation studies that will not only achieve the goals of system-wide improvement in service and implementation outcomes, but will also contribute to implementation science through the development of new strategies and tools, novel theoretical and methodological advances, and new measurement approaches.
+Cooperative efforts are currently underway to publish papers on the set of implementation studies that not only achieved the goals of system-wide improvement in service and implementation outcomes, but also contributed to implementation science through the development of new strategies and tools, novel theoretical and methodological advances, and new measurement approaches.